andreaoz/best_cars_project/README.md

 1. Navigate to the Django server folder in a new terminal: cd server

-2. Activate the virtual environment: source virtualenv/Scripts/activate

-3. Start the Django development server: python manage.py runserver
+2. Start the Django development server: python manage.py runserver

 ### React Frontend Setup